-A Caveat is effective for 6 months from the date it is lodged with the Judicial Greffe.
-A Caveat can be renewed in writing on or before the expiry date.
+Caveats are effective for 6 months from the date it is lodged with the Judicial Greffe.
+They can be renewed in writing on or before the expiry date.

 If you have lodged the Caveat it can either be withdrawn by writing to the Registrar of Probate, within the 6-month period or simply be letting it lapse at the end of the six-month period.

 Any person whose application for a Grant has been stopped by a Caveat may apply to the Royal Court to have it lifted.